eatdrinkhealthy/edh-website/README.md

 * Configuration
     - storybook files are placed in `/__stories__/` directories, and follow a naming convention of `*.stories.jsx?`
 ### Styling
-* Currently, using a convention where DOM style properties and glamor css are stored in a javascript object, as a convenience for css snapshot testing
+* Currently, using a convention where DOM style properties and glamor generated className are stored in a javascript object, as a convenience for css snapshot testing & enzyme .hasClass
+    - NOTE: can pass glamor generated css object or glamor generated className (a string) to component className prop
     - may punt on this convention if ill side effects discovered or code becomes too verbose
     - __TODO:__ consider / investigate alternate manner for capturing css values
         + window.getComputedStyle?  use a different renderer? dig through glamor test code?